KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Carousel by shbatm](https://github.com/shbatm/MMM-Carousel)

 1. Recommendation: Found `prettier/prettier` in file `stylelint.config.mjs`: Config would be cleaner using 'stylelint-prettier/recommended'.
 See (https://github.com/prettier/stylelint-prettier).
-2. Information: There are updates for 5 dependencie(s):
+2. Information: There are updates for 6 dependencie(s):
    - @eslint/js                 ^9.21.0  →   ^9.22.0
    - @stylistic/eslint-plugin    ^4.1.0  →    ^4.2.0
    - eslint                     ^9.21.0  →   ^9.22.0
+   - eslint-plugin-import-x      ^4.6.1  →    ^4.7.0
    - prettier                    ^3.5.2  →    ^3.5.3
    - stylelint                 ^16.15.0  →  ^16.16.0